infokilo/weatherBot/README.md

     1. Add the BOT_TOKEN and WEATHER_KEY

-1. Start the bot: `python3 main.py`
+1. Start the bot: `poetry run python3 main.py`